Cyang18/LexFlex/README.md

-# Mini-Complier
+# LexFlex

+Is a mini-complier that was built using Flex and Bison.
-Using Flex and Bison, to design a functioning mini-complier that can handle simple math operations, bool functions, and etc.
+The purpose of this project, was to disign a functioning complier that can handle simple math operations, bool functions, and etc.

-Recommend to run this mini-complier on Cygwin, for best results.
+== Recommend to run this mini-complier on Cygwin, for best results.